micmejia/bible-dump/AMPC/Mark/Mark 11.md

-And seeing in the distance a fig tree [covered] with leaves, He went to see if He could find any [fruit] on it [[^c]for in the fig tree the fruit appears at the same time as the leaves].
+And seeing in the distance a fig tree [covered] with leaves, He went to see if He could find any [fruit] on it [for in the fig tree the fruit appears at the same time as the leaves].
 But when He came up to it, He found nothing but leaves, for the fig season had not yet come.